PyDEF/hylight/README.md

 ## Citing Hylight

-If you ever use Hylight for a published scientific work, we would ask you to cite the related paper:
+If you ever use Hylight for a published scientific work, we ask you to cite the related paper:
 [Simulation of luminescence spectra in solids: Hylight, an easy-to-use post-processing software][2].

 [1]: https://www.doi.org/10.1021/acs.jctc.2c00949